 Following the success of the workshop series at CTK Aquinas Sixth Form College in 2016 (see below), HERON was awarded further funding by King’s Widening Participation to run an extended version of the course from September to December 2017.
-The workshops are incorporated as a 10-week cross-discipline elective module, which is an official part of the college curriculum as part CTK’s aim of providing key skills for University and employment.
+The workshops were incorporated as a 10-week cross-discipline elective module; an official part of the college curriculum as part of CTK’s aim of providing key skills for university and employment.
 The course consists of 9 one-hour interactive workshops elaborating and extending upon the A-level Sociology and Psychology curricula by teaching research methods in an engaging way.
 At the end of the course, students were invited to deliver a short presentation on what they learned in front of a panel of academic researchers from KCL.
 This event was held at the Institute of Psychiatry, Psychology and Neuroscience in the Robin Murray Lecture Theatre on the 13th December 2017, 2-5pm.
 All students received certificates and book vouchers for completing the course, and special certificates were awarded for the best group presentation, and best individual speaker.RISE 2016-17